Assistive Agent Optimization: How AI Decides What to Recommend

 The DSCRI-ARGDW pipeline is not academic theory.
 It is the mechanical reality of how AI-driven recommendations work.
 Three practical actions follow from it.

-Audit your rendering gate first.
+Audit your Infrastructure gate first.
 If your website uses a JavaScript framework with client-side rendering, you may have a binary problem that no amount of content quality, schema markup, or keyword optimization can overcome.
 Disable JavaScript in your browser and check whether your pages display their content.
 If they do not, this is your highest-priority fix.

 Fix your weakest gate, not your strongest.
 The multiplicative model means that improving a gate from 50 percent to 75 percent delivers more pipeline impact than improving one from 85 percent to 95 percent.
 Run the sequential gating diagnostic: start at gate 1 and work forward until you find the first gate that fails.
 That is where your investment belongs.